Pee Wee’s Italian American Sunday Sauce

 Blend until smooth.
 It will be thicker and have some texture.
 Taste.
 Season with salt and pepper and taste again.
 Blend one final time.
 Put your sweet corn puree to the side.

-Dry the scallops with paper towel.
+- Dry the scallops with paper towel.
 You want them very, very dry to help with the searing process.
 Remove the little muscle on the side of the scallop (it is easy to see in the photo below).
 Discard that abductor muscle…it is tough to eat.
 Alternatively, you can save them in a plastic bag in the freezer and use when making seafood stock.
 Place the scallops on a paper towel lined plate and salt them.
 Put in the refrigerator for 30 minutes to draw out more liquid and help dry them out.

-Chop your veggies and slice your tomatoes in half.
+- Chop your veggies and slice your tomatoes in half.

-Once everything is combined, add the blended corn and milk mixture and heat through.
+- Once everything is combined, add the blended corn puree and milk mixture, and heat through.
 Add salt and pepper if needed (taste).
 Add the tablespoon of light butter and stir in.
 (This is optional but adds a bit of richness and creaminess to the sauce.)
 If you want a looser puree, just add a little extra chicken stock or broth.
 You can keep this warm over a low heat while you cook your scallops.

-Meanwhile, heat the sausage or bacon in a skillet and get the meat very crispy.
+- Meanwhile, heat the sausage or bacon in a skillet and get the meat very crispy.
 Remove sausage or bacon with a slotted spoon to another paper towel lined plate.

-You should have about 2 teaspoons of fat in the pan.
+- You should have about 2 teaspoons of fat in the pan.
 Add about 1 Tsp. of olive oil to that same pan (Don’t remove the fat there.
 You want that for flavor.)
 You will heat this pan until it is almost smoking hot.
 You will be cooking the scallops in this pan.

-Remove the scallops from the refrigerator and dry them off again.
+- Remove the scallops from the refrigerator and dry them off again.
 Add in a single layer to the screaming hot pan.
 Sprinkle with salt and pepper and let sizzle UNDISTURBED for about 3 minutes.
 This will get you that beautiful brown crust that you are looking for.

-Turn them over and cook for 1-1 ½ minutes more.
-Meanwhile, add the cut tomatoes to the corn puree and stir to heat through.
-Place half the corn mixture in each of two shallow pasta or salad bowls and top with four scallops, a sprinkle of chives and some of the crispy sausage or bacon you have waiting.
+- Place half the corn mixture in each of two shallow pasta or salad bowls and top with four scallops, a sprinkle of chives and some of the crispy sausage or bacon you have waiting.

 This is such a tasty and elegant meal and one you’ll make over and over again.
 If you like this recipe, please leave a rating below and if you’ve made it, let me know how it turned out in the comments below.
 Are you a fan of scallops?
 Do try some of my other favs: